-• make a written record of the information (where possible in the child/adult's own words), including the time, date and place of incident(s), persons present and what was said

-• immediately report the matter to the designated manager, or deputy in his/her absence.
+- make a written record of the information (where possible in the child/adult's own words), including the time, date and place of incident(s), persons present and what was said - sign and date the written record - immediately report the matter to the designated manager, or deputy in his/her absence.
 In cases where the designated manager is the subject of the allegation a more senior person in the organisation should be informed e.g. Chair of Governors.
-In these cases the LADO should also be informed of the allegations.

-• give an assurance that the information will only be shared on a 'need to know' basis
+In these cases the LADO should also be informed of the allegations. - give an assurance that the information will only be shared on a 'need to know' basis